pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 {{> 'partials/ext-tshoot/timeout-err-live-updating' }}

-## <a id="deprecated-task"></a> Task related error when running Tanzu Debug launch configs
+## <a id="deprecated-task"></a> Task-related error when running a Tanzu Debug launch configuration

-### Sympton
+### Symptom

-When a user attempts to run a Tanzu Debug launch config, they may get a task related error.
-For example:
+When you attempt to run a Tanzu Debug launch configuration, you see a task-related error message similar to the following:

 `Could not find the task 'tanzuManagement: Kill Port Forward my-app`

 ### Cause

-Some previous tasks are no longer supported.
+The task you're trying to run is no longer supported.

 ### Solution

-Delete that launch configuration from your `launch.json` file your `.vscode` directory.
+Delete the launch configuration from your `launch.json` file in your `.vscode` directory.